ronaldeddings/overseer/README.md

 7. **Basic Scheduling** (Optional in MVP)
    - [ ] If included, add `scheduler.ts` using `node-cron` (or external triggers)
    - [ ] On server startup, schedule workflows that have a cron definition
+   - [ ] Create unit tests for the scheduling system

 ### Phase 2 (Enhanced Features)